tholonia/iching_cli/book/v2/markdown/hexagram_49.md

 ##### The Awakening Within (Man vs. Self)
 ### *In the style of Virginia Woolf*

 #### In the hushed corridors of her mind, Marion wandered through familiar rooms replete with old portraits and forgotten desires.
 Her quiet life in the suburban expanse had draped a comforting veil over her dreams, yet the soft ticking of the clock whispered possibilities beyond her reach.
-As dawn filtered through the lace-curtained windows, painting golden ribbons across the walls, Marion felt a stirring—a call to rediscover the essence of her being.
+As dawn filtered through the lace-curtained windows, painting golden ribbons across the walls, Marion felt a stirring, a call to rediscover the essence of her being.

 She sat at her writing desk, a relic where thoughts had once danced and words had woven endless tapestries.
 Today, it beckoned anew, urging her to unearth the stories dormant within her soul.
 With tentative strokes, she penned scattered lines, the ink breathing life into passions long shadowed by routine.

-Yet, as words flowed, so did the tidal pull of doubt—an opposing force challenging her resolve.
+Yet, as words flowed, so did the tidal pull of doubt, an opposing force challenging her resolve.
 What if the world beyond was unwelcoming to her voice?
 The fear of rebirth churned within her, its undercurrent threatening to unmoor her courage.
 Still, Marion pushed forward, surrendering to the creative tumult, her spirit sparking brighter with each defiant brush of her pen.

 Her narratives unveiled intimacies of the heart, fragments of dreams pieced together in vibrant hues.
 Characters emerged, vibrant and complex, their stories twining with hers, reflecting dreams she'd abandoned.
 As she wrote, the transformation was palpable, her inner world expanding like petals unfurling to the sun.